 How to Invest in Brazil With ETFs

 For investors who want exposure to the country of Brazil in their portfolio, there are a few ways to invest in the region.
-You can consider some emerging market ETFs that include Brazilian companies in their holdings like ADRE, the BLDRS Emerging Markets 50 ADR Index ETF or BRAQ, the Global X Brazil Consumer ETF.
+You can consider some emerging market ETFs that include Brazilian companies in their holdings like the Invesco BLDRS Emerging Markets 50 ADR Index Fund ETF (ADRE).

 You can consider a currency ETF that either includes the Brazilian Real in its basket or even a currency fund specific to the Real.
-Or you can even research a BRIC ETF that includes securities from only the regions of Brazil, Russia, India, and China in its holdings, like BK, the iShares MSCI BRIC Index ETF.
+Or you can even research a BRIC ETF that includes securities from only the regions of Brazil, Russia, India, and China in its holdings, like iShares MSCI BRIC ETF (BKF).

 But if you want to invest in a Brazil asset by itself, then you want to consider these country-specific ETFs that focus on Brazil only.

 - BRF - VanEck Vectors Brazil Small-Cap ETF

 - BRZU - Direxion Daily Brazil Bull 2X Shares ETF

 - BZQ - ProShares UltraShort MSCI Brazil ETF